About Ahead Sheep™

 Administrative Safeguards

-• Access controls to ensure only authorized personnel can access sensitive information.
+• Access controls to ensure only authorized personnel can view server logs.

-• Data minimization practices, ensuring only necessary data is collected and retained.
+• Data minimization practices, ensuring only necessary information is collected and retained.

-If there are any questions about data security, please contact the Company.
+If you have any questions about data security, please contact the Company.

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

 Retention of Data

-In cases where legal obligations arise, such as a request from law enforcement, the Company may retain access logs beyond the standard retention period to comply with legal processes.
-In such cases, retention will be extended only for the duration necessary to comply with those legal obligations.
+Legal Obligations: If required by law (for example, in response to a valid request from law enforcement), the Company may retain access logs beyond the standard retention period.
+In such cases, retention will be extended only for the duration necessary to comply with those obligations.

 User Rights

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

-Cookie Consent: Users can update their consent preferences or withdraw consent at any time through the consent management tool provided on the Site or by adjusting browser settings.
+Cookie Consent: Users can update or withdraw consent at any time through the consent management tool on the Site or by adjusting browser settings.

-Questions or exercising rights: If you have any questions about your rights or wish to exercise any of these rights, please contact the Company.
+Questions or exercising rights: If you have questions about your rights or wish to exercise them, please contact the Company.

 The Company does not provide a contact form and does not offer phone support.
-For general inquiries, you may contact the Company via its social media account on X: @aheadsheep.
+For general inquiries, you may contact the Company via its social media account on Bluesky: @aheadsheep.bsky.social.
 For legal correspondence, contact the Company's registered agent as listed in the Wisconsin Department of Financial Institutions business registry.

 International Data Transfers

-Data Protection: If your personal data is transferred outside of the country where you are located, the Company ensures that appropriate safeguards are in place to protect your information in accordance with applicable data protection laws, including the GDPR.
+Future Services: If optional features are introduced in the future (such as newsletters or cloud storage) that require international data transfers, the Company will ensure that appropriate safeguards are in place in accordance with applicable data protection laws, including the GDPR.

-Data Transfer Mechanisms: When transferring data outside of the EU/EEA, such transfers will be made in accordance with applicable laws, using methods like Standard Contractual Clauses (SCCs) or other legal mechanisms approved by the European Commission.
+Data Transfer Mechanisms: Any future transfers of personal data outside the EU/EEA will be carried out in compliance with applicable law, using mechanisms such as Standard Contractual Clauses (SCCs) or other legal tools approved by the European Commission.

 California Consumer Privacy Act (CCPA) Compliance